ballerina-attic/module-smb/README.md

 The `wso2/smb` module provides an SMB client and an SMB server listener implementation to facilitate an SMB connection to a remote location.

-The following sections provide you details on how to use the SMB connector.
+The following sections provide details on how to use the SMB connector.

 - [Compatibility](#compatibility)
 - [Feature Overview](#feature-overview)